-Over the last six years, one of Crossover’s areas of specialism within the AV industry has been providing first-class audio and audiovisual systems for boutique gyms, fitness facilities and spin studios.
+Since 2013, the Crossover team have been providing first-class audio and audiovisual systems for boutique gyms, fitness facilities and spin studios.

-We’ve delivered sound, visual and lighting systems for some of the UK’s most in-demand fitness venues such as Barry’s Bootcamp, Digme Fitness and Third Space.
+We’ve delivered sound, visuals and effects lighting for some of the UK’s most in-demand fitness venues such as Psycle, Barry’s Bootcamp, Digme Fitness and Third Space.
 We’ve seen our AV systems pushed hard day-in day-out during intense fitness classes, often with up to 11 classes operating per day, and tweaked our designs to provide rugged long term stability as well as immersive sound, clear instructor vocals, rich visuals and energising, dynamic lighting.

 The aim?
 To help our clients deliver best-in-class workouts and a truly unique and on-brand experience that make their customers crave to come back for more!